avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/Slack Notification/ScriptedPipeline/README.md

-# Documentation of Declarative Pipeline for Slack Notification
+# Documentation of Scripted Pipeline for Slack Notification

 ***